yogeoff/supplementary-2/README.md

 This is a cloned version of the Supplementary Coursework 2 repo.

+Tasks completed:

+- [ ] Update the existing Gradle project
+    - [ ] Use the latest version of Gradle
+    - [ ] Migrate the build scripts to use Kotlin DSL instead of Groovy
+    - [ ] Update the project to use the latest versions of the specified dependencies
+- [ ] Create a CI/CD pipeline for the project in GitHub Actions
+- [ ] Implement appropriate DevSecOps into the pipeline and identify the inherent security issues within the codebase

+---

 Starter repository for DevOps resit CA2 - summer 2024

 Using the theoretical knowledge and practical experience of Gradle, GitHub and GitHub Actions, you are required to build a CI/CD pipeline for this repository.
 You should complete and document the following tasks: